 Block sounds entering through the door.

-If you have a roommate with whom you share a door with, you might think the sound is getting through the walls while it’s coming in through the door.
+If you have a roommate with whom you share a door, you might think the sound is getting through the walls while it’s coming in through the door.
 Most doors have a gap between them and the floor where sound might be getting through.

 To reduce the amount of noise getting into the house, you have to seal the gaps.
 One of the best products to use is door blockers.
 You can buy the blockers or make them from noodles.
 Use foam glue to conceal them with fabric and attach them to your door with Velcro strips.

 This makes it easy to wash the fabric when it gets dirty.